Pandaqi/Pandaqi-Studio/pandaqi-studio/content/captain-flip/_index.md

 {{% boardgame-instructions %}}
 This game is incredibly simple (just flip one tile and take its action) and well-suited for families and kids.
 This does require text on the tiles, however, which means players need some knowledge of the English language.

+**DISCLAIMER:** There is another (quite successful and recent) boardgame called "Captain Flip" too.
+This is _not_ that game---the name similarity is a coincidence.
+I had finished development of my own game and page before it came out, otherwise I would have changed the name to literally anything else.
+Pretend this game has always been called "Memorybeard" or something.
+(I usually finish these games _far_ before publicly releasing them, so don't trust the release date.)
 {{% /boardgame-instructions %}}

 {{% boardgame-settings-container type="material" remarks="**What about expansions?** You can play all expansions and variants using the same minimalist base material!" %}}